mrgswift/laravel-encryptenv/README.md

 Note: You should run `php artisan config:clear` to clear your config cache just to be sure everything is truly working.

-### Running console commands that require encrypted environment variables
+### Running console commands that require decrypted environment variables
 `php artisan encryptenv:console`

 This command exists to allow you to run console commands that require your environment variables to be decrypted during execution.